wibitchain/dslink/README.md

 The implementation of a blockchain-agnostic DsLink using RESTful API.

-# 1. Obtain OAuthaccess Token
+# 1. Obtain OAuth Access Token

 Action: POST